gurock/trcli/README.md

   Parse Cucumber JSON results and upload to TestRail

+  This command parses Cucumber JSON test results and uploads them to TestRail.
+  Uses BDD matching mode to match features by name and auto-create missing test cases.

 Options:
   -f, --file                 Filename and path.
   --close-run                Close the newly created run